Whyzanet/WhyzaGC/README.md

 Feather HUzzah ESP32 v2

-With the differences between the ESP2866 and ESP32 pinouts, I have changed the MightOhm geiger serial TX pin to GPIO pin 27 ( softSerial RX ) on the Huzzah ESP32 v2.
+With the differences between the ESP2866 and ESP32 pinouts, I have connected the MightOhm geiger serial TX pin to GPIO 27 ( softSerial RX ) on the Huzzah ESP32 v2.
 This is pin 6 on the top from left to right on the ESP32.

 ## ESP8266 and ESP32 differences